areebkhalfay/Task-Manager-React/README.md

 # Task Manager React
+Task Manager with React.js on the frontend and a mock backend using JSON-Server.\
 Note: This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-A Task Manager with React.js on the frontend and a mock backend using JSON-Server.

 ## Scripts and what they do